CharlesPikachu/videodl/README.md

 | :----:                                          |  :----:                                           | :----:    |  :----:    | :----:                                                                                                                 |
 | [KedouVideoParser](https://www.kedou.life/)     |  [Kedou视频解析](https://www.kedou.life/)         | ✔️        |  ✔️        | [kedou.py]()                    |

+The default parsing order is to first use the parsers in the supported list.
+If those fail, the generic parsers are then invoked one by one until parsing succeeds.

 # 📦 Install